zefangli/OLD_zefangli.github.io/index.md

 My undergraduate studies focus on elastic mechanics, structural health monitoring, and robotics.

-I am also an incoming student of Master of Science in Mechanical Engineering - Reaserch program (fall 2021) at Carnegie Mellon University, keenly seeking research opportunities on soft robotics and/or wearable electronics.
+I am also an incoming student of Master of Science in Mechanical Engineering - Reaserch program at Carnegie Mellon University in fall 2021, keenly seeking research opportunities on soft robotics and/or wearable electronics.

 # Education
 ## University of Michigan - Shanghai Jiao Tong University Joint Institute